Learn how a few extra steps can improve your decision-making see more

 The hardest idea is that you have to accept that you can lose the amount you invested.

-Angel investors are individuals who provide capital to promising start-ups in exchange for ownership, usually in the form of equity.
-As an investor, you must accept the risk factors and know that the chances of a significant return on your investments are slim.
+As an investor, you must accept the risk factors of investing in early-stage companies and know that the chances of a significant return on your investments are slim.
 Mark recalls getting the same advice from another member of the Keiretsu Forum: " Never forget that early-stage investments are very high risk."

 Only invest in what you are willing to lose!
 Mainly because the risk is so high that it takes a lot of work to look at a company profile before investing, especially if you want to reduce and/or eliminate risk as much as possible.